STORYLINE PLAYTHROUGHS AND ORDER

 The Genesis Weapon storyline has a few important flashbacks that get revealed about the Commanders and the Black Mage during this storyline, which makes it worth seeing.
 The intro quest has been omitted from the videos, but it’s nothing significant at all - Neinheart just asks you to defeat the Black Mage’s afterimage, and the video then picks back up after you finish.
 The Demon gets some exclusive dialogue during the quest to face Damien, which is also included in this video.

-The continental Grandis story is the current arc of the game, which follows the battle against Gerand Darmoor and the High Flora.
+Convergence is the start of the continental Grandis story - the current arc of the game - which showcases the battle against Gerand Darmoor and the High Flora.
 With the end of the Transcendents of Maple World, the Ancient Gods are reawakening and both Maple World and Grandis have now completely fused together.
 With the Alliance crippled and on the verge of dissolution following the war against the Black Mage, the Adversary and the Glory Guard now work to find allies and uncover the truth behind what Darmoor and his Apostles really hope to accomplish.

 Unlike the Arcane River storyline, continental Grandis has no filler content.
 The story group was formed early into the Grandis storyline’s development, with their first released work being the Explorer revamp and Karote in the Destiny update.
 The Grandis lore is a lot more streamlined than the Black Mage arc, both in content and presentation, similar to how the Arcane River storyline worked.
 Class storylines (and occasionally theme dungeons) set up plot points, which get payoff in the continental Grandis storyline.
 Watching all the Grandis class stories is highly recommended before jumping into these storylines.